gsergey418/akademi/README.md

 ## Quick Start

-To get started with Akademi clone the repo and run make, a binary file will appear in the root of the projects.
+To get started with Akademi clone the repo and run make, a binary file will appear in the root of the project.

 1. Clone the project.
 ```